When Mosheh Declined the Messenger of YHVH

 You know that You are able to do all, and that no purpose is withheld from You.
 Who is this that hides counsel without knowledge?
 Therefore, I have uttered that which I did not understand, matters too marvelous for me, which I did not know.
 Listen, please, and let me speak.
 I will ask You and make it known to me.
 I have heard of You by the hearing of the ear, but now my eye sees You.
 Therefore, I despise myself and repent in dust and ashes.
 (Job 42:2-6)

-Now, through the experience of prophecy, as “Iyov” was graced with sure knowledge of those truths that previously he did not know, so Mosheh was graced with the knowledge he attained in the vision to his realization that he was just dust and ashes before the Supreme Elohim, when he saw the glory of YHVH.
+Now, through the experience of prophecy, as “Iyov” was graced with sure knowledge of those truths which previously he did not know, so was Mosheh graced with the knowledge he attained in the vision to his realization that he was just dust and ashes before the Supreme Elohim, when he saw His Glory.

 Knowledge known to only a few will die out.
 If you feel blessed by these teachings of Time of Reckoning Ministry, help spread the word!